kevinrue/benchmark/README.md

 * TAB-separated (`\t`) file of two columns:
   1. A program name in the following (case-sensitive)
     list:
-    * `MuTect2`, `Strelka`, `Virmid`, `EBCall`, `VarScan`
+    * `MuTect2`, `Strelka`, `Virmid`, `EBCall`, `VarScan`, `CaVEMan`
-      (soon: `CaVEMan`)
-  2. A semicolon-separated (`;`) list of `flag=value` pairs or
+  2. A semicolon-separated (`;`) list of `flag[=value]`
-   `flag`-only toggles that will be supplied to the program.
+    that will be supplied to the program.
-    The framework parses those flags (and values), and formats them to produce a valid call to the program.
+    The framework parses and formats those parameters to produce a valid call to the program.
-    In most cases, `flag` must be written exactly as it would be in a direct call to the program: short and long options must be prefixed with the adequate number of hyphens, for programs that use a configuration file with `flag=value` syntax, `flag` must not be prefixed by any hyphen (see example configuration files in this repository for reference).
+    * **In most cases**: `flag` must be written exactly as it would be in a direct call to the program: short and long options must be prefixed with the adequate number of hyphens (`-`), for programs that use a configuration file with `flag=value` syntax (*e.g.*, `Strelka`), `flag` must not be prefixed by any hyphen.
+      Example configuration files are included in this repository for reference.
     * **Special case**: the `CaVEMan` program is split in several steps with overlapping sets of flags.
-As a consequence, this framework requires flags to be prefixed by one of the following keywords to specify which of the steps should be given the
+As a consequence, for `CaVEMan` this framework requires parameters to be supplied as `step:flag[=value]` by one of the following (case-sensitive) keywords to specify which of the steps should be given the parameter ():
-      information:
-      * `setup`, `split`, `Mstep`, `Merge`, `Estep`
+      * `setup`, `mstep`, `estep`
+      * Please note that the `split` step may not be configured.
+Instead, this benchmark framework generates a *splitList* file that mirrors the *.fai* index file of the reference genome.
+      * Please note that the `merge` step does not include any parameter relevant for benchmarking.
+Any `merge:flag[=value]` parameter in the configuration file will be ignored.

 # Post-processing

 Currently, only the VCF file produced by `MuTect2` is further processed to obtain the count of each value in the VCF `FILTER` field.

+* Please note that variants in the VCF file may have more than one value in the `FILTER` field.
+All values are counted.
+As a consequence the total count of values is greater or equal to the count of variants in the VCF file.